zacharyholecek/2D_group_statistics/README.md

 Periodic boundaries are often an annoying to deal with when looking at clusters in a 2D plane.
 This supports periodic boundary conditions for clustering, data gathering, and visualization.

+# Biology
+For biologists studying collective behavior in swarms, flocks, schools, etc. DBSCAN has natural parameters.
+Set epsilon equal to the median range of the organism's "zone of interaction".